learn-co-curriculum/da-project-submission-enterprise/README.md

 ### PDF Submission in Canvas

-You will need to submit all three PDF files as a single submission:
+You will need to submit the two PDF files and video recording as a single submission:

 1. Click "Submit Assignment" at the top of the "Phase X Project" assignment in the "Milestones" topic.
 2. In the "File Upload" box, click "Choose File" button to upload a single file.